RohitSth/xploverse_flutter/README.md

 ## Features
 - **Event Map View**: Visualize all available events on an interactive map.
 - **Event Creation and Management**: Organizers can easily create, manage, and schedule events.
-- **Ticket Purchase and Verification**: Users can buy tickets within the app, which generates a QR code for event entry.
+- **Ticket Booking**: Users can book tickets within the app, which generates a QR code for event entry.
 - **User Authentication**: Secure login for users, organizers, and admins.
 - **Navigation to Event**: Users can view the route to events directly from the app.
 - **Customizable Markers**: Event locations on the map are marked with the Xploverse logo.